 They will always ask for your involvement and consent.

-If you would like further information about Northamptonshire Educational Psychology Service please discuss this with your child’s school.
+For further information about Northamptonshire Educational Psychology Service please ask your child’s school.

 Or you can contact us directly by emailing: